anutron/behavior/Docs/Behavior.md

 ### Notes

-By default, Behavior passes the following methods to filters:
+By default, Behavior passes the following methods to filters in addition to the methods defined in the [Behavior.API][]

 * addEvent - the addEvent on the behavior instance method provided by the [Events][] class.
 * removeEvent - the removeEvent on the behavior instance method provided by the [Events][] class.
 * addEvents - the addEvents on the behavior instance method provided by the [Events][] class.
 * removeEvents - the removeEvents on the behavior instance method provided by the [Events][] class.
+* fireEvents - the fireEvents on the behavior instance method provided by the [Events][] class.
+* getContentElement - returns the "container" element of the Behavior instance.
+By default this points to *document.body*.
+Set `options.container` to change it.
-* getContainerSize - returns the current value of *this.containerSize* - does not actually measure the container (which may be hidden or not in the DOM at the time).
-See the [resize](#Behavior:resize) method for more details.
+* getContainerSize - returns the value of getContentElement().getSize(); Note that if that element is not in the DOM this will return zeros.
-* error - fires the behavior instance's *error* event with the arguments passed.
+* error - fires the behavior instance's `error` event with the arguments passed.
+* fail - stops the filter from iterating and passes a message through to the error logger.
+Takes a string for the message as its only argument.
+* See the [Behavior.API][] for additional methods passed by default.

 You can add any other methods that our filters require.
 In general, your filters shouldn't reference anything in your environment except these methods and those methods defined in [Behavior.Filter][].